-What appears to have become a common occurrence of late is holidaymakers renting vehicles abroad and then receiving fines through the post, weeks or sometimes months after your return, rather than a legitimate ‘on the spot’ fine by a police officer.
+What appears to have become a common occurrence of late is holidaymakers renting vehicles abroad and then receiving parking and speeding fines through the post, weeks or sometimes months after your return, rather than a legitimate ‘on the spot’ fine by a police officer.
 In light of this, tourists have become new prey for foreign countries whereby they get caught out by speed cameras and other minor traffic offenses and are finding themselves faced with hefty fines.

 If you intend to hire out a car for your holiday abroad this year, then there are a few things to be aware of so you can make sure you don’t get ripped off!